BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 }
 ```

-<a href="https://www.postgresql.org/docs/current/datatype-json.html#JSON-INDEXING" target="_blank">Field names need to be combined with values before inserting them in the B-tree nodes.</a> For example, we might have the following entries in the B-tree:
+<a href="https://www.postgresql.org/docs/current/datatype-json.html#JSON-INDEXING">Field names need to be combined with values before inserting them in the B-tree nodes.</a> For example, we might have the following entries in the B-tree:
 ```
 (value:name)